thycotic/ss-docs/secret-import-and-export/importing-secrets/index.md

 ### Procedure

 1. Ensure your XML is formatted correctly.
 If coming from a SS export, you should be good to go.
 See [Example XML File](#example-xml-file).

+   > **Important:** Do not edit the XML file with Windows Notepad.
+Instead, use Notepad++, Visual Studio Code, or Atom to make your edits.
+Windows Notepad can add invisible characters that can prevent importation.

 1. Go to **Admin \> See All**.